gabriellucaspaty-droid2/gabriellucaspaty-droid2/README.md

 <details>
 <summary>📖 Fun Facts About Me</summary>

-- 🎮 I like exploring retro games and modern apps
+- 🎮 I enjoy exploring both retro and modern games
-- 🎶 Music is part of my workflow while coding
+- 🎶 Music is always part of my coding sessions
-- 🧩 I enjoy puzzles, logic challenges, and problem-solving
+- 🧩 I love solving puzzles, logic problems, and challenges
-- 🖥 I customize my development environment to fit my personal style
+- 🖥 I like customizing my coding environment for better productivity
-- 📚 I read about programming languages, mobile platforms, and Linux systems
+- 📚 I spend time studying software engineering, mobile platforms, and system tools

 </details>

 ---

 ⭐️ *Thanks for visiting my profile!
-Feel free to check out my repositories, explore my work, and leave a star if you like it.*
+Feel free to explore my repositories, learn from my work, and leave a star if you enjoy it.*